KhronosGroup/SPIRV-Tools/readme.md

 ## CHANGES (for tools hackers)

+2015-11-10
+* Refactored the SPIR-V binary parser:
+  * The binary parser issues callbacks to a parser client.
+  * Disassembler is a parser client.
+  * Restructured `spv_operand_type_t` into concrete, optional, and variable groups.
+* Support literal integers of any width up to 64 bits.
+* Support both 32-bit and 64-bit floating point literal numbers.
+* Support a single module with both OpenCL and GLSL extended instructions.
+* Support a module with no instructions.
+* Removed support for "canonical assembly format".

 2015-11-02
 * Progress toward making `libspirv.h` a C API:
    * Use C header `spirv.h` instead of C++ header `spirv.hpp`